UBC-MOAD/docs/git_version_control.rst

 Again,
 don't worry if you don't understand what that means right now;
 you will learn.
-We just have to tell Git what to do by default after :command:`git pull` so that it does constantly tell us that we haven't specified a default.
+We just have to tell Git what to do by default after :command:`git pull` so that it does not constantly tell us that we haven't specified a default.

 If you want to see what is in your :file:`$HOME/.gitconfig` file, you can use: